📊 FD vs SIP Investment Calculator

 What Is the FD vs SIP Investment Calculator?

-It estimates how much money a lump sum bank deposit may grow into, and compares it with how much a regular monthly investment could grow over the same period.
+The calculator on this page compares two situations: It estimates how much money a lump sum bank deposit may grow into, and compares it with how much a regular monthly investment could grow over the same period.

 The calculator helps you understand: